 We do not currently have any corporate subsidiaries, but we may acquire such subsidiaries in the future.
 Certain majority-owned corporate subsidiaries that we may acquire in the future could be treated as personal holding companies for U.S. federal income tax purposes.
 A personal holding company is a "closely-held" corporation at least 60% of whose income constitutes "personal holding company income," which generally includes dividends, interest, certain royalties, annuities and rents.
-We anticipate that all of our majority-owned corporate subsidiaries will be treated as "closely-held" under the constructive ownership rules applicable to personal holding company generally is subject to a 15% (or 35% starting January 1, 2011) corporate tax on its personal holding company income that is not distributed, or treated as distributed, during the year in which such income is earned.
+We anticipate that all of our majority-owned corporate subsidiaries will be treated as "closely-held" under the constructive ownership rules applicable to personal holding companies.
+In addition, substantially all of the income of certain of those subsidiaries will constitute personal holding company income.
+A personal holding company generally is subject to a 15% (or 35% starting January 1, 2011) corporate tax on its personal holding company income that is not distributed, or treated as distributed, during the year in which such income is earned.
 However, certain liquidating distributions are not treated as distributions for that purpose.
 We intend to cause any personal holding company subsidiaries to distribute their income so as to avoid the personal holding company tax.